RJMetrics/bike-shedding/README.md

 1. Use other languages that compile to javascript (Typescript, Coffeescript, Clojurescript, etc.)
 2. Use other languages that compile to css (LESS, Sass, etc.)

-### We will evaluate the project based on the following criteria
-1. Meeting the project requirements listed above
-2. Code quality
-3. Style and creativity

-Feel free to reach out to us for clarifications.

-Thanks and good luck!

 _________________________________________________________________________________________________________